andradejacob36/osTicket-Prerequisites-and-Installation/README.md

-<h2>Step 5: Download/Install the following applications: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62</h2>
+<h2>Step 5: Download/Install the following applications on your VM: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62</h2>

 1. Install/Enable CGI on IIS.
 Do the following:
     <ol type="a">